jfrausto7/cTCI/README.md

 # cTCI
-Cracking the Coding Interview Repository for all the algorithms I've come up with
+Cracking the Coding Interview Repository for all the algorithms and solutions I've come up with.